torchbox/vagrant-django-base/README.md

 * virtualenv and virtualenvwrapper
 * dependencies for PIL, the Python Imaging Library
 * a pip download cache pre-seeded with Django and various other common packages
+* git (sometimes required for pip dependencies that aren't in PyPI)

 We use this box in conjunction with https://github.com/torchbox/vagrant-django-template as the initial template for our Django projects. vagrant-django-template will